 - The base files must have the letters “base” in the file names

 - Valid file extensions are .ubx, .*nav, .obs, and .yy* where yy is the year (e.g. .17o)

 - At least one navigation file from either the base or rover must be included as well as observation files from both rover and base.

-- If the base observations are in a Rinex file, the approximate base position in the header must be valid (This is a temporary restriction until I improve the code)
+- If the base observations are in a Rinex file, the approximate base position in the header must be valid and in XYZ coordinates (This is a temporary restriction until I improve the code)

 - Config values are optional and should be copied by line directly from the config file into the body of the email, one to a line (e.g. pos1-posmode = static)

 If you’ve done everything right (and everything on my end is working properly), about five minutes after you have sent the email, you should receive a response with observation and solution plots and attached solution and config files.
 Here is an example response I received after sending in one of the M8T data sets from a recent post.

 Hopefully everything will just work the first time, but please be patient if there are a few glitches getting started.
 I will be monitoring the emails closely at first and will try to keep things running smoothly as much as possible.

 So, go ahead and give it a try, and help me iron out any last few bugs and also develop a database of data sets for further demo5 code development.